dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 ## Load the data

-Data in ML.NET is represented as an [IDataView class](xref:Microsoft.ML.IDataView). `IDataView` is a flexible, efficient way of describing tabular data (numeric and text).
+Data in ML.NET is represented as an [IDataView interface](xref:Microsoft.ML.IDataView). `IDataView` is a flexible, efficient way of describing tabular data (numeric and text).
 Data can be loaded from a text file or in real time (for example, SQL database or log files) to an `IDataView` object.

 The [MLContext class](xref:Microsoft.ML.MLContext) is a starting point for all ML.NET operations.
 Initializing `mlContext` creates a new ML.NET environment that can be shared across the model creation workflow objects.
 It's similar, conceptually, to `DBContext` in Entity Framework.